g1augusto/breakout/README.md

 ## Installation ⚙️

+### From source
 1.  **Clone the repository (if you haven't already):**
     ```bash
-    git clone <your-repository-url> # Replace <your-repository-url> with the actual URL
+    git clone https://github.com/g1augusto/breakout # Replace <your-repository-url> with the actual URL
-    cd <your-repository-directory> # Replace <your-repository-directory> with the folder name
+    cd breakout # Replace <your-repository-directory> with the folder name
     ```

 2.  **Install the dependencies:**